BlendingJake/JARCH-Vis/README.md

 ##### Cutouts
 Cutouts provide an easy way to cut rectangles out of siding, roofing, and flooring objects.
 Cutouts can even be added to objects that have been converted.
-To add cutouts, first check the `Cutouts?` box, then click `Add Cutout`.
+To add a cutout, first check the `Cutouts?` box, then click `Add Cutout`.
 Every cutout has the following options:

-* `Center` - the X, Y, and Z position of the center of the cutout
+* `Location` - the X, Y, and Z position of the corner of the cutout
 * `Dimensions` - the X, Y, and Z dimensions of the cutout
 * `Rotation` - the X, Y, and Z rotation of the cutout
-* `Local` - whether or not the center and rotation of the cutout is in local coordinates
+* `Local` - whether or not the location and rotation of the cutout are in local coordinates or not

 A cutout can be removed by clicking the `Remove Cutout` button right below the `Local` option.

 > The `Local` option for a cutout can dramatically change where the cutout is located.
-If `Local` is checked, then the `Center` and `Rotation` values are offsets from object's origin and rotation.
+If `Local` is checked, then the `Location` and `Rotation` values are offsets from object's origin and rotation.
 If `Local` is not checked, then the values are in reference to the world and are absolute positions.